 However, they can also be quite useful in our daily lives in a myriad of ways throughout our homes and offices.
 We can literally “smell up our lives”!

-It is the preference of this writer to purchase pure, therapeutic-grade single essential oils rather than essential oil blends.
+It is the preference of this writer to purchase pure, premium single essential oils rather than essential oil blends.
 This gives far more flexibility in their use as they can be used individually or in various combinations according to the situation.
 In addition, one can never be sure just how much of a blend is truly essential oil, and how much is carrier oil (vegetable oil).